pvid/ml2-projects/qrnn/README.md

 The actual implementation of the QR layer is in [qr_imdb/qrnn.py](../qrnn/qr_imdb/qrnn.py)

+## Requirements

+Tensorflow == 1.7.0
+Keras >= 2.0.9

+For IMDb preprocessing script, gemsim is required as well.

 ### How to run training and evaluation

 Please note, that the training script need an additional file - 'glove.840B.300d.txt'